pcomans/research/swift/types/other/Selectors.md

-Selectors are usualy used when using NSTimer etc (there is an overview of all apple methods that uses a selector somewhere in your docs)
+Selectors are usually used when using NSTimer etc (there is an overview of all apple methods that uses a selector somewhere in your docs)

 selectors can be used to check if a method exists:
 ```swift